Jason Grimshaw: Storylines

-On 24 September 2010, Jason is recruited by a half-naked Rosie Webster to drive her in Kevin's car to Sheffield to pick up Sophie (Brooke Vincent) and her girlfriend Sian (Sacha Parkinson) after they ran away together.
-Immediately, there is chemistry between the pair; on 18 October, Rosie books Owen to come round and redecorate the kitchen after the oven catches fire whilst Sally and Kevin are away.
+On 24 September 2010, Jason is recruited by a half-naked Rosie Webster (Helen Flanagan) to drive her in her father Kevin's (Michael Le Vell) car to Sheffield to pick up her sister Sophie (Brooke Vincent) and her girlfriend Sian (Sacha Parkinson) after they ran away together.
+Immediately, there is chemistry between the pair; on 18 October, Rosie books Owen Armstrong (Ian Puleston-Davies) to come round and redecorate the kitchen after the oven catches fire whilst Sally and Kevin are away.
 On the 21st, whilst Jason is busy with the Websters' kitchen, and Rosie is looking for a cab to take her to an important modelling job, she mentions that it is 'underwear modelling', so Jason offers to be her driver.
 With Jason not knowing what a 'green screen' is and the male model going AWOL, Rosie volunteers Jason to step in, and the pair complete the photoshoot together; with Jason looking very pleased with himself when they get home, they sleep together.
 The next day, Jason thinks he has done something wrong as Rosie is evasive and not paying him for the work he did on the kitchen; she eventually pays him and he buys her a 'fake' version of the handbag that she wanted and the pair sleep together again and agree to start dating.

 When the Joinery bar exploded, bringing a tram off the viaduct which smashes into the Corner Shop and The Kabin, Jason helps to rescue people who are trapped, including going into No.13 (which is in flames) to find Simon Barlow (Alex Bain).
 He finds him in a cupboard upstairs and they both escape, assisted by the fire brigade.
 Upon escaping, he is thanked gratefully by the Barlow family and praised by the residents for his courage.
 With Jason and Rosie living together, they start the new year looking out for Sophie and Sian as they get kicked out of the Websters.
-When Graeme convinces Claire to run away after she admits to the police that she attacked Tracy Barlow, Jason helps her and her sons escape and drives her to the airport, on 14 January.
+When Graeme convinces Claire to run away after she admits to the police that she attacked Tracy Barlow (Kate Ford), Jason helps her and her sons escape and drives her to the airport, on 14 January.
 On 17 January, Eileen's money troubles get a lot worse, and number 11 starts crumbling around her; she seeks help from an insurance firm but when Jason spots a man lurking at the back of the house, he thinks he is trying to spy on Rosie and punches him, only to discover that he is the insurance inspector, which of course, affects the result and Eileen can not claim a penny.